emproof-com/nyxstone/README.md

 ### Prerequisites

 Before building Nyxstone, ensure clang and LLVM 15 are present as statically linked libraries.
-Nyxstone looks for `llvm-config` in your system's `$PATH` or a specified `$NYXSTONE_LLVM_PREFIX/bin`.
+Nyxstone looks for `llvm-config` in your system's `$PATH` or the specified environment variable `$NYXSTONE_LLVM_PREFIX/bin`.

 Installation Options for LLVM 15: